-There shall be a minimum of four (4) spots available for vacation leave and/or compensatory time on each shift.\There may be one Captain, one Lieutenant, one Driver Engineer and one Firefighter off on vacation or comp time (a second Firefighter may replace one of the promoted ranks if the second Firefighter's selection is made prior to the promoted rank).
+There shall be a minimum of four (4) spots available for vacation leave and/or compensatory time on each shift.
+There may be one Captain, one Lieutenant, one Driver Engineer and one Firefighter off on vacation or comp time (a second Firefighter may replace one of the promoted ranks if the second Firefighter's selection is made prior to the promoted rank).
 Vacation shall be scheduled annually through three rounds of selection.
 The first and second rounds of selection shall require employees to select and reschedule consecutive shifts of vacation leave.
 During the third round of selection, employees may select from among the remaining vacation slots available.
 The remaining shifts shall be available on a first come, first served basis.

+Section 7

 The maximum number of vacation hours allowed to be accumulated at any time are as follows:

 Average Scheduled Work Hours Maximum Accumulated Hours

 Per Week

-40 Non-Shift 360
+Non-Shift 360

-48 Shift 432
+Shift 432

+Section 8

-Employees starting to work on or before the 15th of the month will accrue vacation leave for that month.
-Employees starting to work after the 15th of the month begin accruing vacation leave the following month.
+Employees starting to work on or before the 15th of the month will accrue vacation leave for that

+month.
+Employees starting to work after the 15th of the month begin accruing vacation leave the

+following month.

-Any vacation time earned in excess of the above will be forfeited.
+Section 9 Any vacation time earned in excess of the above will be forfeited.
 No additional accrual or payment in lieu of taking vacation is authorized unless prior approval is granted by the City Manager.
 When an extraordinary workload such as might be caused by special projects or position vacancies precludes an employee taking vacation, the City Manager may approve accrual of excess vacation.
 In such cases, the excess vacation must normally be used during the next quarter of the year.

-An Employee resigning from the service of the City in good standing may be paid for any vacation credit accumulated prior to resignation, provided:
+Section 10 An Employee resigning from the service of the City in good standing may be paid for any vacation credit accumulated prior to resignation, provided:

-- A. He has completed one year of continuous service. - B. He gives at least two weeks' written notice of his/her intent to resign.
+A. He has completed one year of continuous service.

+B. He gives at least two weeks' written notice of his/her intent to resign.

-Employees who retire from the City under the City of Delray Beach Police and Firefighters Retirement System or the General Employee Pension Plan will be paid for any vacation credit accumulated prior to the date of retirement, provided:
+Section 11 Employees who retire from the City under the City of Delray Beach Police and Firefighters Retirement System or the General Employee Pension Plan will be paid for any vacation credit accumulated prior to the date of retirement, provided:

 The Employee gives at least two weeks' written notice of his intent to retire.

-In case of death of an employee, payment for unused vacation leave and compensatory time\shall be made to the employee's beneficiary, estate, or as provided by law.
+Section 12 In case of death of an employee, payment for unused vacation leave and compensatory time\shall be made to the employee's beneficiary, estate, or as provided by law.

-Ocean Rescue vacation picks will be conducted on a fiscal year basis.
+Section 13 Ocean Rescue vacation picks will be conducted on a fiscal year basis.
 Only two full time employees may be on vacation at the same time regardless of rank.
 Only one Lieutenant may be off at a time regardless of schedule rotation.
 When one Lieutenant is on vacation, another will be identified as "on call" to fill any sick leave vacancies.
 The identification of the Lieutenant to be on call shall be distributed amongst the off-duty Lieutenants as fairly as possible, at the discretion of the City, and the on call Lieutenant shall only be on call until 9:00 AM.

+October 1, 2023 through September 30, 2026

+ARTICLE 16

 HOLIDAYS

+Section 1

 The following days shall be holidays for both non-shift and shift employees: